GBrachetta/Parfumier/README.md

 The image is reduced automatically in size on cloudinary and given an opacity of 20% by the method in the route, so regardless of the size of the image uploaded it doesn't have much impact on the performance of the app.

 If no image is selected, a default image is assigned to the databse so there won't be a card without a background.

+#### Onerror for images

+In the event an image couldn't be found on Cloudinary (albeit a very unlikely possibility) I put in place a defensive JavaScript onerror function which returns a fallback image.

+This would still throw a console error, but it will avoid displaying a broken image icon and the user would still be able to have visual feedback seeing a generic avatar or a generic perfume bottle.

 ### Future Goals